Kuree/hgdb/docs/README.md

 For tagged union, you can generated different representation that points to the same signal.
 Since scope information is linked to each breakpoint, you can even switch to different representation in different lines!

 ## Interact with hgdb symbol table
+hgdb offers several ways to interact with the symbol table:
+- native SQLite3
+- `toml` description, which can be converted to native SQLite3 database
+- RPC-based symbol table provider.
+Currently support TCP and WebSocket-based protocols.

+### Native symbol table
-The symbol table is implemented in SQLite3, which is the most efficient standalone relational database and has language bindings from all popular programming languages.
+The native symbol table is implemented in SQLite3, which is the most efficient standalone relational database and has language bindings from all popular programming languages.
 The relational aspect of the database makes querying the symbol table much easier.

 Below shows the schema of the database.
 It's highly recommended to read the [schema documentation](https://github.com/Kuree/hgdb/blob/master/include/schema.hh) if you want to interact with the symbol table.